ambernettech/chefdk-fundamentals/README.md

 Please refer to the [issues](https://github.com/learnchef/chefdk-fundamentals/issues) to figure out what sections could use your attention.

 * Found an issue with the slides - Open an issue.
 When you open the issue: 1) include a picture of the slide and information to identify its location (e.g. section name/number, slide number).
+2) Include the version of the slide deck you are using.

 > The reason to open up issues an include the fix is because there is no good way to merge binary files.
 It would awful if you made changes to the same presentation file as someone else.
 It would be hard to find the differences.